awslabs/data-on-eks/website/docs/gen-ai/inference/Llama2-inf2.md

 :::

-Now, you can access the Ray Dashboard from the Load balancer URL below.
+Now, you can access the Ray Dashboard using the Load Balancer URL below by replacing `<NLB_DNS_NAME>` with your NLB endpoint:

 ```text
 http://\<NLB_DNS_NAME\>/dashboard/#/serve